exegesis-js/exegesis/docs/Options.md

 - (for OAS3) `result.isDefault` is true if we validated against a 'default' status code.
 - `result.context` is the context passed to the controller.

+A note about response validation and performance; if you call `context.res.json()` or return an object from your controller, then the object or any nested objects could have a `toJSON()` method on them.
+This would happen when, for example, you return a Mongoose object, or use a Mongoose object as a child of your object.
+In order to correctly validate the response for such an object, exegesis must first serialized the object to JSON, and then deserialize it again to get the actual transmitted object.
+This is murderous for performance.
+Checking to see if an object has any toJSON() functions is also not great for performance.
+In order to get around this, you can call `context.res.pureJson()` to set the JSON reply.

+Note that in a future major release of Exegesis, returning a JSON object will have the same behavior as calling `context.res.pureJson()` instead of having the same behavior as calling `context.res.json()`.

 ## validateDefaultResponses

 Controls how Exegesis validates responses.
 If this is set to false, then in